What is Consciousness?

 Instinct

-Instincts are prewired preferences and responses to stimuli.
+Instincts are biologically prewired preferences and responses to stimuli.
 Think of instincts as patterns we get at birth, each with its own chemical reward system.

 Presque vu

+This lack of complete memory of everything can cause problems for us.
 Suppose you have a friend named, “Steve Michaelson.”
-Your brain does not put into memory the name “Steve Michaelson.”
-Instead, it puts enough of the name into memory so when you see him again you can say, “Hey, Steve Michaelson!”
-For example, your brain may store only “St,” “ee,” “Mich,” and “son.”
+Your brain does not put the name “Steve Michaelson” into your memory.
+Instead, your brain may store only “St,” “ee,” “Mich,” and “son.”
 Bits and pieces.
+Only enough so that when you see him again, you can say, “Hey, Steve Michaelson!”

-Presque vu, or “tip-of-the-tongue,” occurs when you’re trying to reassemble the name “Steve Michaelson” from memory, when unfortunately you first come up with the name “Stan Michelin.”
+Presque vu, or “tip-of-the-tongue,” occurs when you’re trying to reassemble the name “Steve Michaelson” from memory when unfortunately you first come up with the name “Stan Michelin.”

 Shocking tastes